 Hiking.
 There are over a half-dozen hikes to pick from in the Tucson Mountain District, with a mix of half and full-day adventures all the way down to trails that can be experienced in 30 minutes or less.
 For the best Saguaro National Park hiking in the west district, we recommend the following (others are covered in our Saguaro National Park itinerary):

 - The Sweetwater Trail is a moderately difficult 6.8-mile hike.
 Starting in the eastern part of the Tucson Mountain District, the trail gradually climbs until ending at the Sweetwater Saddle.
 From here, he views are outstanding.
 The trail can be extended by 0.9 mi (1.8 mi round trip) by heading to Wasson Peak, which also ups the total elevation gain to 2165 ft.

 - The Hugh Norris Trail is a challenging 9.5-mile hike.
 This all-day adventure begins from the Bajada Loop Road and climbs steeply to the top of Wasson Peak.
 From here, there is a 360-degree view of the surrounding saguaro forest.

 - The Valley View Overlook Trail is a short and easy 0.8-mile hike.
 Starting from the Bajada Loop Road just 3 miles from the visitor center, this trail winds among the saguaros before coming to an overlook of the Avra Valley.
-This is a great trail if you are short on time or only want to brave the heat for a few minutes.
+For those of you wanting some great hiking in Saguaro National Park without too much work, this is a great trail if you are short on time or only want to brave the heat for a few minutes.